Introduction

 Sustainable Phase

-The protocol values and exchanges Centric Swap for Centric at a value of 1.00 USD, translating to a 1:1 USD peg.
-The market capitalization of Centric Swap indicates the aggregate demand for Centric.
+The protocol values and exchanges Centric Swap for Centric at a 1:1 USD peg.
+Centric Swap's market capitalization reflects Centric's aggregate demand.

 To support the community, Centric is creating several Tier 2 solutions that will immediately create additional utility for the token.